rcoodey/Pilarm/README.md

 14. The last item needed is the "SmartApp Id" which can be found from: https://graph.api.smartthings.com/api/smartapps/installations
   * In the JSON formatted text search for the "label" with name "Pilarm", just before this should be the "id"
   * Save this id for later use in the Pilarm Server config

+## PilarmServer.py

+If you're not on the main na shard, you might need to edit the URL in the PilarmServer.conf to reflect this, rather than using https://graph.api.smartthings.com/

 ## Getting started with Raspberry Pi
 There is a lot of information out there about setting up a Raspberry Pi, so just a few high level details here.